femosso/MVP-Project/README.md

 ![alt text](https://raw.githubusercontent.com/femosso/MVP-Project/master/MVP.png)

-As suggested by MVP architecture, this project is divide in three main groups:

 **Model:** all logic related to the data of the application.
 The content is download from an own-created dataset hosted in: https://raw.githubusercontent.com/femosso/products-dataset/master/data.txt.
 The data is downloaded with Retrofit library and inflated to the View through the Presenter.